-MVRPC will host a free training session on ArcGIS Online Basics on November 14, 2018.
-The session will cover the following topics: ArcGIS Online Overview, how to work with online data and make your own web maps, and using mapping application templates.
+MVRPC will host a free training session on working with data in ArcGIS Desktop on May 22, 2019.
+The session will cover the following topics: creating & editing data, working with GPS data, and mapping techniques in ArcGIS Desktop.
 You can visit the registration page here http://www.mvrpc.org/gis-training

 Past training sessions